ucrdatacenter/projects/SSCECON306/2024h1/final_event_study.md

   ) |>
   ungroup() |>
   distinct(company_name, year, test) |>
-  arrange(desc(abs(test)))
+  arrange(desc(test))
-# Here we can see that only the first 22 events are statistically significant, meaning that only for these events the impact of the M&A is different from zero.
+# Here we can see that only 22 events are statistically significant, meaning that only for these events the impact of the M&A is different from zero.
+# Out of the 22 significant events, 12 were higher than expected while 10 were lower than expected

 # Now for all companies